 1. Oestrogen versus Testosterone – the effects

-From puberty onwards, our bodies produce oestrogen, which we sometimes call the ‘female’ hormone and androgens, which contain testosterone, which we sometimes call the ‘male’ hormone.
-As women, we produce more of the female hormone oestrogen than testosterone but we do both produce both hormones within our monthly cycle.
+Our bodies produce hormones - they are fantastic and are key to keeping loads of processes in our bodies running smoothly.
+You have probably heard of oestrogen which is sometimes known as the 'female' hormone and testosterone which is sometimes call the ‘male’ hormone.
+Puberty sparks the changes in these hormone levels in our bodies.
+Women produce more of the female hormone oestrogen than testosterone but we do both produce both hormones within our monthly cycle.

-Both have key roles to play in the health of our skin.
+Both oestrogen and testosterone have key roles to play in the health of our skin.
 Oestrogen helps to build collagen and elastin, giving our skin its elasticity and firmness; it decreases pore size, giving our skin a smooth surface; and it can help our skin to heal and retain moisture.
-In short, oestrogen helps to keep our skin looking healthy.
-Whereas Testosterone is responsible for producing oil in our sebaceous glands called sebum, that protects the skin and helps to lock in moisture.
+In short.
+Simply put, oestrogen helps to keep our skin looking healthy.
+Whereas testosterone is responsible for producing oil in our sebaceous glands called sebum.
+This oil is key in protecting our skin and helping to lock in moisture.

 “your skin will probably have more oil production, it will probably clog a little more, it will probably break out and have a little more blemishes, even pimples, but that is because the female hormone is slowly fading away and the male hormone is coming in.”